chophilip21/CycleGAN-I2I-weather-transformation/README.md

 # WeatherGAN

 Weather in Vancouver is quite depressing except for Summer.
 It is either cloudy or rainy for the majority of days in a year.
 Unfortunately, when I got married, it was a rainy day.
-I was so sad that I decided to train a CycleGAN to convert rainy to clear weather.
+I was quite disappointed and thus I decided to train a CycleGAN to convert rainy to clear weather.

 | Before                                                           | After                                                            |
 | :--------------------------------------------------------------: | :-------------------------------------------------------------: |